Sunday 7th March 2021

 About the Bridge Benefice

 These three beautiful villages are situated between Wimborne Minster and Blandford Forum in the county of Dorset and in the Diocese of Salisbury.
 Each village has its own church, with lots going on, but we also enjoy getting together for joint services and social events.
 We have been friends and colleagues for well over 30 years.

 The photo at the top of the page shows White Mill Bridge, where the three parish boundaries meet.
 There has been a mill here on the River Stour for centuries.
 Now in the care of the National Trust, it is well worth a visit.

-We are now in Tier 3.
+We are once again in lockdown.

-Sadly our churches are closed during January.
+Sadly our churches are closed.